ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/r00t4dm/Jenkins-CVE-2017-1000353](https://github.com/r00t4dm/Jenkins-CVE-2017-1000353) :  ![starts](https://img.shields.io/github/stars/r00t4dm/Jenkins-CVE-2017-1000353.svg) ![forks](https://img.shields.io/github/forks/r00t4dm/Jenkins-CVE-2017-1000353.svg)

 ## CVE-2017-1000253
  Linux distributions that have not patched their long-term kernels with https://git.kernel.org/linus/a87938b2e246b81b4fb713edb371a9fa3c5c3c86 (committed on April 14, 2015).
 This kernel vulnerability was fixed in April 2015 by commit a87938b2e246b81b4fb713edb371a9fa3c5c3c86 (backported to Linux 3.10.77 in May 2015), but it was not recognized as a security threat.
-With CONFIG_ARCH_BINFMT_ELF_RANDOMIZE_PIE enabled, and a normal top-down address allocation strategy, load_elf_binary() will attempt to map a PIE binary into an address range immediately below mm-&gt;mmap_base.
-Unfortunately, load_elf_ binary() does not take account of the need to allocate sufficient space for the entire binary which means that, while the first PT_LOAD segment is mapped below mm-&gt;mmap_base, the subsequent PT_LOAD segment(s) end up being mapped above mm-&gt;mmap_base into the are that is supposed to be the &quot;gap&quot; between the stack and the binary.
+With CONFIG_ARCH_BINFMT_ELF_RANDOMIZE_PIE enabled, and a normal top-down address allocation strategy, load_elf_binary() will attempt to map a PIE binary into an address range immediately below mm-mmap_base.
+Unfortunately, load_elf_ binary() does not take account of the need to allocate sufficient space for the entire binary which means that, while the first PT_LOAD segment is mapped below mm-mmap_base, the subsequent PT_LOAD segment(s) end up being mapped above mm-mmap_base into the are that is supposed to be the "gap" between the stack and the binary.